Official Scrabble Players Dictionary: Offensive words

 In 1993 a Virginia woman found several racial slurs in OSPD 2, including "jew", listed as a verb with the definition "To bargain with – an offensive term".
-(The more conventional sense of "member of a certain ethnoreligious group; Jewish person" was not listed because the dictionary did not include proper nouns.)
-Her initial letters to Merriam-Webster and Milton Bradley requesting removal of the words resulted in politely negative responses.
+The more conventional sense of "member of a certain ethnoreligious group; Jewish person" was not listed because the dictionary did not include proper nouns.
+In response to her initial letters to Merriam-Webster and Milton Bradley, her request for the removal of such words was politely declined.
 Merriam-Webster responded "[the] slurs are part of the language and reputable dictionaries record them as such."
 Milton Bradley responded "As a dictionary, it is a reflection of words currently used in our language."

 She wrote to several social justice organizations, and the National Council of Jewish Women began a letter-writing campaign in support of her cause.
 Publicity in Jewish media led to the Anti-Defamation League writing to Hasbro chairman Alan Hassenfeld.
 Hasbro announced that a third edition would be published with racial slurs removed, as well as words like "farted", "fatso", and "boobie".
 After receiving mostly negative feedback from players, including threats to boycott events, the NSA president announced a compromise.
 The Official Tournament and Club Word List, the predecessor of today's NASPA Word List, would include the offensive words but not provide definitions.
 The Official Scrabble Players Dictionary, intended for casual play, would exclude several offensive words.